A graph theoretic model for the derived categories of gentle algebras and their homological bilinear forms: Combinatorial aspects of gentle algebras

 The \textbf{path algebra} $k\quiver$ of a quiver $\quiver$ is the possibly infinite dimensional $k$-algebra whose underlying vector space has as basis the paths of $\quiver$, and its product is determined on this basis by the concatenation of concatenable paths, and zero otherwise, see \cite{ASS}.
 Denote by $R_Q$ the two-sided ideal of $k\quiver$ generated by the arrows of $\quiver$.
 A pair $(\quiver,I)$ is a \textbf{bound quiver} if $I$ is a two-sided ideal of $k\quiver$ with $I \subseteq R_\quiver^2$.
 Moreover, if $R^m_\quiver \subseteq I$ for some $m \geq 2$, then $I$ is an \textbf{admissible ideal} and $(\quiver,I)$ is an \textbf{admissible bound quiver}.
 The quotient $k(\quiver,I):=k\quiver/I$ is a \textbf{bound quiver algebra}, which is finite dimensional if and only if $I$ is an admissible ideal.
 It is well-known that if $k$ is algebraically closed, then every (finite dimensional) $k$-algebra is Morita equivalent to an admissible bound quiver algebra (Gabriel~\cite{GabrielI}).
 A \textbf{relation} of the ideal $I$ (or of the bound quiver $(Q,I)$) is an element of $I$ given as a $k$-linear combination of parallel paths (that is, with common source and common target) of length at least two.
 Observe that every admissible ideal $I$ is generated as bimodule by a finite set of relations.
 A relation of $I$ is \textbf{monomial} if it is a single path, and $I$ is a \textbf{monomial ideal} if it can be generated by finitely many monomial relations (in this case, the bound quiver $(Q,I)$ and bound quiver algebra $k(Q,I)$ are also called monomial).
 If $I$ is a monomial ideal, then it has a unique minimal monomial generating set, see~\cite{GreenMonomial}.
-Given a bound quiver $(\quiver,I)$, a path of $Q$ not belonging to the ideal $I$ is called \textbf{permitted}, and it is a \textbf{maximal permitted path} if it is not properly contained in any permitted path (note that all paths of length at most $1$ are permitted).
-Observe that a monomial bound quiver algebra $k(\quiver,I)$ is isomorphic to the $k$-vector space generated by all permitted paths of $(\quiver,I)$.
-If $A$ is an admissible bound quiver algebra, $A=k(\quiver,I)$, we call $\gldim(\quiver,I):=\gldim(A)$ the global dimension of $(\quiver,I)$, and take $P_i:=A \triv_i$, $S_i:=P_i/\rad(P_i)$ and $E_i:=D(\triv_iA)$ for each vertex $i \in \quiver_0$, where $D(-):=\Hom_k(-,k)$ is the standard duality.
-We usually identify the set of vertices $\quiver_0$ with the set $\{1,\ldots,|\quiver_0|\}$.
-In the paper, all $k$-algebras are bound quiver algebras.